PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

     // Some pre-validation needs to happen to see if we need to do anything at all.
     // - If the current running `pwsh` is a self-built version, let's bail out early.
     // - Check if a file like `_update_<version>_<publish-date>` already exists.
-    //   If so, check the `LastWriteTime` to see if it's still relatively new, say within a week.
+    //   If so, check the `publish-date` to see if it's still relatively new, say within a week.
     //   If so, let's bail out early.

     DateTime today = DateTime.UtcNow;